Monthly Archives: November 2010

 Breathe, Riz, you’ll get used to it.
 I’m giving you another week.

-My first weekend in New York has come and gone.
-An Inter Varsity Christian Fellowship concert at Calvary Baptist Church in Manhattan (where David’s family was invited to render a special number), home-cooked dinner by David’s mother, and a live viewing of the Pacquiao-Margarito fight welcomed me on my first day, with the rest of the weekend spent with David’s church friends and relatives in Jersey City.
+Hello, I made it to New York!
+My first weekend here has come and gone.
+An Inter Varsity Christian Fellowship concert at Calvary Baptist Church in Manhattan, home-cooked dinner by David’s mother, and the Pacquiao-Margarito fight welcomed me on my first day, with the rest of the weekend spent with David’s church friends and relatives in Jersey City.
 It was pretty hectic, but how can I complain?

 Besides, no jetlag for me.
 My body clock loves EST. :)